pollfish/docs/api-documentation.md

 | **SaySo**       | SaySo survey
 | **P2Sample**       | P2Sample survey

-When a new mediation network enters the Pollfish network the appropriate values with added.
+When a new mediation network enters the Pollfish network the appropriate values will be added.

 The header parameter called **survey_ir** shows the current estimation for the survey incidence rate as